Well, the Consumer Finance Protection Bureau finally released its “Ability to Repay” and “Qualified Mortgage” rules today.

 Ability-to-Repay Rule

-However, the new rules are pretty much on par with today’s underwriting standards, which have become much more rigorous in light of past abuses.
+However, the new mortgage rules are pretty much on par with today’s underwriting standards, which have become much more rigorous in light of past abuses.

 - Current income or assets